Sliding Window Algorithm Explained

 Frequently Asked Questions

-The main idea behind the sliding window technique is to convert two nested loops into a single loop.
-Usually, the technique helps us to reduce the time complexity from O(n²) or O(n³) to O(n).
+The sliding window technique is applied to an algorithm to convert two nested loops into a single loop.
+A sliding window technique can be used to find a subarray or substring that meets specified conditions (e.g. finding which section of an array has a maximum, minimum or target value).
+Usually, the technique helps us to reduce the time complexity of an algorithm from O(n²) or O(n³) to O(n).